ASISBusiness/markdownlint/doc/Rules.md

 is used to determine the style that is enforced for all tables in that document.
 A specific style can be required by setting the `style` parameter accordingly.

-This table's header row has leading and trailing pipes, but its delimeter row is missing the trailing pipe and its first row of cells is missing the leading
+This table's header row has leading and trailing pipes, but its delimiter row is missing the trailing pipe and its first row of cells is missing the leading
 pipe: